roetske/Relay-control-motorrunning-motorbike/README.md

 you can program your hysteresis and timeon and off delay like you want.<br />

 # Alternatieve with piezo vibration sensor
+Would be great alternative instead of measuring alternator voltage.